Here's when the Royal British Legion's Poppy Car will return to the seafront

 The Royal British Legion Poppy Car is returning to Bexhill seafront and you can help to decorate it

-The infamous Poppy Car is returning to Bexhill Seafront where passers-by can decorate it with hundreds of poppies while donating to Royal British Legion’s (RBL) annual appeal.
+The famous Poppy Car is returning to Bexhill Seafront where passers-by can decorate it with hundreds of poppies while donating to Royal British Legion’s (RBL) annual appeal.

 The car will arrive on Friday, November 4, and will be placed near the Memorial opposite Sea Road, where it will remain for ten days.